-Project.
-The initial scope of the project focuses on the period 1784 to 1918, covering several universities in the Habsburg realm, as Galician Jews traveled long distances from home to gain a medical education.
-In Galicia, there were two universities: the Jagiellonian University in Kraków and Lemberg/Lwów University.
+Summary.
+The project focuses on the period 1784 to 1939, covering several universities in the Habsburg realm and in the successor states, as Galician Jews traveled long distances from home to gain a medical education.
+In Galicia, there were two universities: the Jagiellonian University in Kraków and Lemberg/Lwów/Lviv University.
 Others were situated outside Galicia (e.g., in Budapest, Vienna, and Prague).
-We plan to conduct a comprehensive survey of the available academic records, contracting local researchers to extract information pertaining to Jewish students and graduates (including midwives, surgeons, and medical doctors).
-We will provide the extracted information in a searchable format on the All Galicia Database.
+We conducted comprehensive surveys of the available university records, making basic information available in a searchable format on the open access All Galicia Database.

 Background.
-Prior to the Austrian annexation of Galicia in 1772 only a few Jewish medical practitioners had academic degrees from universities (namely, from those in Italy and Prussia).
+Prior to the Austrian annexation of Galicia in 1772 only few Jewish medical practitioners had completed university studies (namely, in Italy and Prussia).
 At the end of the eighteenth century, the Habsburg emperor Joseph II’s toleration policies expanded educational access for Jews, coinciding with the founding of the Faculty of Medicine at Lemberg (Lwów) University in 1784.
 After first Jewish students graduated there (in surgery: 1786, and in medicine: 1804), the process continued in Kraków (in surgery: 1803, and in medicine: 1843).
 Other Galician Jews completed medical studies in the universities in Vienna (in medicine and surgery: from 1815 on) and Budapest (in surgery: from 1829 on).

 In 1900, women were finally allowed to study medicine at universities in Austria-Hungary.
 It is noteworthy that a Jewish woman was the first female to graduate with a medical degree in Galicia – at Lwów University in 1904.
 By 1918, Jewish men and women comprised 30 percent of all students in the two Galician universities.
 Jewish women students were particularly overrepresented, forming a half of female student body in the closing years of Austrian Galicia.